 What are Methadone Clinics?

 By law, methadone can only be dispensed through an opioid treatment program (OTP) certified by the Substance Abuse and Mental Health Services Administration (SAMHSA).
-Locations which have been established for the dispensing of methadone used in treatment of opioid dependence are often referred to as methadone clinics.
+Locations that have been established for the dispensing of methadone used in the treatment of opioid dependence are often referred to as methadone clinics.
 All methadone clinics in the United States are strictly regulated by state and federal laws.

 Methadone clinics can be public or private.
 While free methadone clinics do exist, many also offer payment plans and other payment options.
 According to preliminary cost estimates from the U.S. Department of Defense, daily visits to a methadone clinic for treatment costs approximately $126.00 per week or $6,552.00 per year.